juanluisbaptiste/network-tests/README.md

 ## Docker image
 There is a docker image available to run the scripts.
-The tests scripts to run can be driven by the following environment variables:
+The tests scripts to run can be driven by the following environment variables (refer to each test program for the usage description of each variable):

 To enable each of the tests (these are also the defaults):
 * DOWNLOAD_TEST_ENABLE=yes